MetOffice/cmip6-dreq-interface/djq/doc/Command-line.md

 * `-t` *DQTAG* allows you to specify the tag.
 This is defaulted from the `DJQ_DQTAG` environment variable, with a fallback to `latest` (which often is right).
+* `-u` will load the DREQ from the trunk rather than from a tag.
 * `-i` *IMPLEMENTATION* lets you set the implementation for computing variables.
 See the [the API documentation](Pythin-interface.md) and [the implementations documentation](Implementations.md).